HL7/nhsn-dqm/input/pagecontent/specification.md

 Before reading this formal specification, implementers should first familiarize themselves with two other key portions of the specification:

-* The [Actors and Use Cases](use_cases.html) page provides context for the intent and general process flow of this formal specification, as well as detaila on the various actors involved.
+* The [Actors and Use Cases](use_cases.html) page provides context for the intent and general process flow of this formal specification, as well as details on the various actors involved.

 ### Conventions